CURO: Curriculum Learning for Relative Overgeneralization: Introduction

-The main idea of this paper is to combine curriculum learning~\cite{bengio2009curriculum} with MARL to better overcome RO.
-We propose a novel approach called CUrriculum learning for Relative Overgeneralization (CURO).
-Our key insights is that, to solve a target task that exhibits strong RO, we can start with simpler tasks that do not exhibit RO or exhibit mild RO, and then leverage these experiences to learn harder tasks with increased severity of RO.
-The agent can learn faster on more difficult tasks after it has mastered simpler but similar tasks.
-The core research questions here are how to create a sequence of source tasks (i.e., a curriculum) with increasing difficulty that is tailored to the current ability of the learning agent, and, given this capability, how to effectively transfer the knowledge acquired in one task to the next in the curriculum.
+The main idea of this paper is to combine curriculum learning~\citep{bengio2009curriculum} with MARL to better overcome RO.
+We propose a novel approach called CUrriculum learning for Relative Overgeneralization (CURO), which can be applied to both value-based and policy gradient MARL algorithms.
+Our key insights is that, to solve a target task exhibiting strong RO, we can start with simpler tasks that do not exhibit RO or exhibit mild RO, and then leverage these positive experiences to guide the agent to explore optimal actions more efficiently when learning harder tasks with increased severity of RO.

-For the former question, we fine-tune the reward function of the target task to control the probability of RO occurring, in order to find suitable source tasks that are as similar as possible to the target task, while not exhibiting a strong RO problem.
-To achieve this, we aim to create source tasks in which the expected return under the random policy is higher than the expected return under the policy learned in the target task (i.e., the policy that fails to solve the target task due to severe RO).
-For the latter question, we utilises a transfer learning method that combines \textit{value function} transfer (i.e., the parameters of a value function learned in the previous task are used to initialize the value function in the next task in the curriculum) with \textit{buffer} transfer (i.e., the state-action-reward experience tuples stored in the replay buffer in the previous task are used to initialize the replay buffer in the next task in the curriculum).
-The use of buffer transfer is critical in our method since it can enable more efficient exploration in the target task.
-After solving the source tasks that do not exhibit RO or exhibit mild RO, we can use the learned policy to generate positive sample experiences that contain optimal joint actions, which are then used to initialize the replay buffer for the target task.
-Since these optimal joint actions overlap in some states with the target task, initializing the reply buffer with these sample experiences can help bias the agents towards optimal joint actions when learning the target task.
+In CURO, to create a curriculum (i.e., a sequence of source tasks with increasing difficulty), we fine-tune the reward function of the target task to control the probability of RO occurring, in order to find suitable source tasks that are as similar as possible to the target task, while not exhibiting a strong RO problem.
+To effectively transfer the knowledge acquired in one task to the next in the curriculum, with off-policy algorithms, we use a transfer learning method that combines \textit{value function} transfer \citep{taylor2007transfer} with \textit{buffer} transfer \citep{wang2020few}.
+In value function transfer, the parameters of a value function learned in the previous task are used to initialize the value function in the next task.
+In buffer transfer, the state-action-reward experience tuples stored in the replay buffer in the previous task are used to initialize the replay buffer in the next task.
+We find that the use of buffer transfer is critical in helping overcome RO in off-policy methods, since it prevents the value function learned from the previous task from being adjusted too much when learning the new task to produce positive experiences.
+For on-policy algorithms, we simply use value function/policy transfer since it is impossible to apply buffer transfer.